egmontmika/amharix.com/content/start/amharix.md

 mode = "body"
 style = "text-align: center; background: none;"
 +++
-#### Welcome to
+##### Welcome to
+# AmhariX

-# Amharic Phrase &<br> Grammar Training
+# Amharic Phrase & Grammar Training

-> ”There’s never been a better time to start learning and practising Amharic.
-These training materials will enable you to do it successfully.”
+> ”There has never been a better time to start learning Amharic.
+And these materials will enable you to succeed and reach your goal.”

 by Egmont Mika